isovector/thinking-with-types/prose/computing/5-generics.markdown

 [code/Misc.hs:Maybe](Snip)

 `Maybe a` has a canonical sum-of-products form as `Either () a`.
-This can be proven via an isomorphism:
+This can be proven via a (non-unique) isomorphism:

 [code/DeriveAnyClass.hs:toCanonical](Snip)

 [code/DeriveAnyClass.hs:fromCanonical](Snip)

-`toCanonical` and `fromCanonical` convert between `Maybe a` and `Either () a` without losing any information.
-This witnesses an isomorphism between the two types.
+Via `toCanonical` and `fromCanonical`, we can convert between `Maybe a` and `Either () a` without losing any information.

 Why is this an interesting fact?
-Well, if we have a small number of primitive building blocks, we can write code that is generic over those primitives.
+If we have a small number of primitive building blocks, ad-hoc polymorphic code can be written over each.
+By manipulating canonical forms, we can solve generic programming problems.
+The technique is simple: transform a value into its canonical representation, solve the problem in the canonical domain, and finally "untransform" it.
-Combined with the ability to convert to and from canonical representations, we have the workings for dealing with structural polymorphism.

-How can such a thing be possible?
-The secret is in the `-XDeriveGeneric` extension, which will automatically derive an instance of `Generic` for you:
+You might have spotted a problem here.
+Witnessing the isomorphism between values and their canonical forms is itself a generic programming problem; at best, we've just shuffled the problem.
+Thankfully, `GHC` has built-in support for deriving these canonical isomorphisms, and we can piggy-back off of that.
+The `GHC.Generics` module defines the machinery we will need:

 [code/DeriveAnyClass.hs:Generic](Snip)

 The associated type `Rep a` at [1](Ann) corresponds to the canonical form of the type `a`.
-Notice however the kinds; while `a` has kind `kind:Type`, `Rep a` is of kind `kind:Type -> Type`.
+Notice, however, the kinds: while `a` has kind `kind:Type`, `Rep a` is of kind `kind:Type -> Type`.
 We will investigate why this is the case in a moment.

 The functions `from` and `to` at [2](Ann) and [3](Ann) form the isomorphism between `a` and `Rep a`.
-Somewhat confusingly, their implied directionality might be the opposite of what you'd expect. `to` converts *to* the usual (type `a`) form, and `from` converts *from* the usual form.
+It always takes me a moment to remember which direction is which---it helps to remember that the directionality here is *with respect to the non-generic type!*

+GHC's generic representations are compositions of a handful of highly-polymorphic building blocks.
+Not only do we get access to the structure of the data inside, but the `Rep` types also give us lots of metadata.

-Let's look at `Rep Bool` for inspiration about what this thing might look like.
+For an idea about what this thing might look like, let's analyze `Rep Bool`.

 ```{ghci=code/DeriveAnyClass.hs}
 :kind!
 Rep Bool
 ```

-Quite a mouthful, but at it's heart the interesting parts of this are the `(:+:)` and `U1` types.
+Quite a mouthful.
+The `D1` and `C1` types are metadata about the type definition and data constructors, respectively.
+Let's ignore these for a moment.
+At the heart of `Rep Bool` are the `(:+:)` and `U1` types.
 These correspond to the canonical sum and canonical unit, respectively.
 Cutting out some of the excess data for a second, we can see the gentle shape of `Bool` peeking out.

 [code/DeriveAnyClass.hs:RepBool](Snip)